ga-wdi-lessons/jquery-plugins/readme.md

 > In order to submit a PR you will need to fork and clone the above repo.

+## Conclusion

+- Where do we find jQuery Plugins?
+- What are the 2 steps for utilizing a jQuery Plugin?
+- What is the basic anatomy of a jQuery plugin?
+- Why doe we love IIFEs?

 ## You do: More plugins!
 (Rest of class)

 Look through some of the below resources and try to implement another plugin that you think will be useful going forward!